timboldt/blue-pill-two-wheel/docs/pinouts.md

 ## Blue Pill

-* USB at top
+* As a point of reference in this doc, the USB connector is at the "top".
-* Left side if 5V tolerant.
+* The left side is 5V tolerant.
-* Right side is not, except for PB10/11.
+* The right side is not 5V tolerant, except for PB10/11.

 Left side: